-While phone and chat support are available around the clock to Essential and Premium customers, Free and Lite users will only have access to these channels for the first 60 days.
+While phone and chat support are available around the clock to Premium customers, Free and Lite users will only have access to these channels for the first 60 days.

 MailJet isn’t something you’d consider as a full-featured marketing platform, but it’s still an excellent Aweber alternative in some regard.

 First, it allows you to use SMS in addition to email, so you’ll at least have those two major channels covered.

 Secondly, it has remarkable multi-user collaboration features.
 When on MailJet, team members on different accounts can work on a single file at the same time.

 For some ecommerce organizations, that can streamline processes significantly.